 You may also have side effects when you stop taking SSRIs, so you shouldn't stop taking your medicine suddenly.
 If you no longer need the medicine, your GP will gradually reduce your dose.

-To find out more about the possible side effects, check the patient information leaflet that comes with your medicine or search for your medication in the Medicines A-Z.
+To find out more about the possible side effects, check the patient information leaflet that comes with your medicine.

 Further specialist treatment may sometimes be necessary if you have tried all the treatments above and your OCD is still not under control.